SutikshMishra/Pipeline_Setup/README.md

 # Troubleshooting
 •	Build Failure: Check the CodeBuild logs for errors in the buildspec.yml configuration.
 •	Deployment Issues: Ensure the EC2 instance has the CodeDeploy agent running and accessible.

-# License
-This project is licensed under the MIT License.
-Feel free to modify and adapt it for your use.